GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 ## Pre-requisites

-Make sure all requisites are being filled before using the library:
+Make sure all requisites are filled before using the library:

  - Routing it is being used in the app so RouterModule has been imported.
 Angular Router Service must be available.
 This is only required if you use the
  Ui2QpRouter.